 Thanks to the combined work of AIM and the Alzheimer’s Association, the federal government has committed to a goal to prevent and effectively treat Alzheimer's disease by 2025.
 But achieving this goal requires a significant research commitment at the National Institutes of Health (NIH).

-AIM has worked with the Alzheimer’s Association to propel the U.S. government to rise to this challenge, resulting in nearly tripling Alzheimer’s research funding in just five years - including a historic $400 million increase for Alzheimer’s research at the NIH in 2017.
-Today, funding for Alzheimer’s and dementia related research at the National Institutes of Health (NIH) is $1.4 billion.
-In July 2017, the House Appropriations Committee approved an additional $400 million for fiscal year 2018 and the Senate is expected to act in the coming months.
+AIM has worked with the Alzheimer’s Association to propel the U.S. government to rise to this challenge, resulting in nearly tripling Alzheimer’s research funding in just five years - including a historic $414 million increase for Alzheimer’s research at the NIH in 2018.
+Today, funding for Alzheimer’s and dementia related research at the National Institutes of Health (NIH) is $1.8 billion.

 Yet despite this progress, we still have much further to go.

 That’s why AIM works to grow bipartisan support in Congress to secure additional federal research funding for the NIH.
-AIM, the Alzheimer’s Association, and our advocates are currently asking for Congress to approve a $414 million increase for the government’s 2018 budget.
-This is consistent with the Alzheimer's Bypass Budget issued by the National Institutes of Health (NIH).
+Leading experts say a greater investment is needed if we are to reach the first goal of the National Plan to Address Alzheimer's Disease - to prevent and effectively treat Alzheimer's by 2025.
+AIM, the Alzheimer’s Association, and our advocates are currently asking for Congress to approve a $425 million increase for the government’s 2019 budget.